MustafaTRKYLMZ/My-Breakfast-News/README.md

-# My-Restaurant-News
+# My-Breakfast-News
-My Restaurant news is about daily news.
-You can add channel which you want to see any news frol those channels.
+My breakfast news is about the daily news.
+You can add a channel which you want to see any news from those channels.